foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/getting-started.md

 - Double-click the new, empty **Mass Effect 1** folder.
 - Create several new folders inside:

-> Skip the OFFICIAL DLC folder if you own the game on Origins instead of Steam.
+> Skip the OFFICIAL DLC folder if you own the game on Origin instead of Steam.

 ![Modding Folder ME1](/Pictures/bioware/mass-effect-1/modding-folder-me1.png)